Lio-code/node_server_with_typescript/README.md

-#Project description
+## Project description

 This project create a node js server with express framework and support for typescript.

-No front-end is associated to this project.
-We can test routes, request and response with tools such as postman (download desktop app to test localhost).

-#Dependencies
+## Dependencies

 express
 body-parser

 #dev dependencies
 @types/express
 @types/node

+## Getting Started

+Install dependencies
+Use tsc --watch to compile ts files to js files. start server from folder "dist/app.js" with node.

+No front-end is associated to this project.
+We can test routes, request and response with tools such as postman (download desktop app to test routes on http://localhost:3000/todos).